 1. Make a paste by mixing olive oil, 1 tablespoon of Manuka honey and 1 teaspoon of ground cinnamon.
 Apply and massage on the scalp and leave it for 15-20 minutes.
 Wash off and repeat it for 3-4 times a week.

 2. Mix one tablespoon honey with one small glass of brandy or vodka and onion juice; rub mixture into the scalp every night, cover with a cap and shampoo in the morning.
+According to the Ayurveda, an ancient Indian system of healing that originates more than 5000 years ago, a mixture of honey and alcohol can stimulate and promote hair growth.

 3. Combine 1/4 cup of onion juice with one tablespoon of raw honey, and then massage the scalp with the mixture every night.